This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Speech therapy is a form of therapy to help people improve their speaking skills so that they’ll be able to communicate more effectively.
-Children with cerebral palsy often have difficulties with speech, ranging from mild to severe.
+Speech therapy is a form of therapy that helps people improve their speaking skills so that they can communicate more effectively.
+Children with cerebral palsy often have speech impairment, ranging from mild to severe.

 A licensed speech therapist works closely with each child to develop the best individualized plan to help patients communicate more effectively.
-Speech therapists typically provide children with exercises that help them understand gestures, words, numbers, sounds, and more.
+Speech therapists typically provide children with exercises to help them understand gestures, words, numbers, sounds, etc.

-Speech therapists also help children with breathing, swallowing, and digestion issues, all of which are common problems for children with cerebral palsy.
+Speech therapists also help children with breathing, swallowing, and digestion issues, which are common problems for children with cerebral palsy.

 Speech Therapy Exercises